tonyhayes/hot_tramp/README.md

 Make sure you have Node version >= 5.0 and NPM >= 3

-Once you have those, you should install these globals with npm install --global:
+Once you have those, you should install these globals with npm install --global (it seems like you may not need these as globals, so try installing locally first):

 * webpack (npm install --global webpack)  -> Note for Windows: had to install local to project